-As a large portion of our patients is from diverse and mixed ethnic background, we invested in technology that is specifically suited or even "color blind".
-We provide peels that correct dark pigment, we remove dark "moles" (dermatosis papulose nigra), we treat keloids with unique cryoshape technology and more
+As a large portion of our patients are from a diverse and mixed ethnic background, we invested in technology that is specifically suited to their skin condition and it could even be said that it is ‘color blind’.
+We provide various treatments including peels that correct dark pigmentation, remove dark ‘moles’ (dermatosis papulose nigra) and treat keloids with unique cryoscope technology.

-Keloids are genetic condition that is more common among black and mediterranean.
-For more information about keloids and treatment of keloids visit our keloids page.
+Keloids are a genetic condition that is more common among black and the Mediterranean.
+For more information about keloids and possible treatments please visit our keloids page.

-Treating acne scar on dark skin requires special considerations.
-Improper treatment can results in permanent damage to the skin without improving the scar texture.
+Treating acne scars on dark skin requires special considerations.
+Improper treatment can result in permanent damage to the skin without improving the scar texture.
 Fortunately, there are now two new technologies that allow us to treat scars with minimal risk of damaging the healthy skin around the scar.
-Our Picosure laser can safely soften the scar tissue and a following treatment with Infini microneedling triggers colligen production that elevates the skin in the scar area.
-We have recently developed a new treatment protocol for darker patients that can now benefit from results that were not be possible before.

-The diode laser (Often referred to as "the laser that treats all skin types") requires more treatments and is not suiteable for darker Indian or African American skin types.
-Hair removal with IPL carries high risk of hyperpigmentation with a very low hair reduction effectiveness.
-Hair removal with the alexandrite laser should never be performed on a mediternnian or darker skin.
+In contrast, the diode laser (often referred to as "the laser for all skin types") requires more treatments and is not suitable for darker Indian or African American skin tones.
+There is a high risk of hyperpigmentation with IPL hair removal, and the effectiveness of hair removal is very low.